-Several different classification systems have been developed to define remoteness and rurality in Australia.
+A number of different classification systems have been developed to define remoteness and rurality in Australia.
 These tend to define in terms of the size of a community, distance from population centres, and access to services.
-The three systems most commonly used include:
+The following systems are commonly used to define remoteness areas or rurality:

 Defining Remote & Rural & You